 #5 – Beach Side Suburb @ Glenelg

-While Melbourne is officially recognised as the sporting capital of the world, Glenelg also see plenty of physical activities practically everywhere.
+While Melbourne is officially recognised as the sporting capital of the world, Glenelg also sees plenty of physical activities practically everywhere.

 Many sincere thanks for coming along my pixels journey.
-Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!
+Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message!
 For my other Australian adventures, you can check it out here.